 The High Plains of West Texas does “the dirty work” of growing the grapes while the Hill Country gets all the love.
 While Lubbock may be the unsung hero of wine in the Lone Star State, it’s also a hot spot for arts, as well, with numerous fine arts galleries, the First Friday Art Trail, and classes and shows in the Lubbock Cultural District.

-All these cultural and progressive steps in Lubbock have also created a vibrant dining scene that ranges from hearty and meaty Texas barbecue joints to fine dining that rivals any big city in North America with dozens of fantastic restaurants to try in Lubbock, Texas.
+All these cultural and progressive steps in Lubbock have also created a vibrant dining scene that ranges from hearty and meaty Texas barbecue joints to authentic taquerias.
+You’ll also find high-end steakhouses, restaurants specializing in burritos and enchiladas, as well as Tex-Mex, takeout, Thai, and fine dining that rivals any big city in North America.

 While exploring the public art sculptures on the Texas Tech campus, learning about rock and roll legend Buddy Holly at the Buddy Holly Center, or sipping wines at McPherson Cellars and Llano Estacado Winery, you’ll work up quite an appetite.